-We also tested to restrain the neighborhood used for the SAO parameter list re-ordering to one line of CTUs above current CTU, included in the wavefront parallel causal area as depicted in Figure 6 when slice_sao_size_id is equal to 1 (Figure 6-left) or 3 (Figure 6-right).
+We also tested to restrain the neighborhood used for the SAO parameter list re-ordering to one line of CTUs above current CTU (WPP-one-line), included in the wavefront parallel causal area as depicted in Figure 6 when slice_sao_size_id is equal to 1 (Figure 6-left) or 3 (Figure 6-right).

 Figure 6: causal neighborhood used for SAO parameters re-ordering limited to one line of CTUs inside wavefront causal area.

 The BD-rate gains obtained with test-b when the re-ordering of the SAO parameters is restrained to one line of CTUs above current CTU include in the causal wavefront area is depicted in Table 2-4 (detailed results in template_J1005_WPP_V2_test_b.xlsm).
+The results are very close to test-b.
+This can be explained by analyzing the statistics of the location of the SAO candidates inherited by the current SAO block in test-b: most of them are located in the WPP-one-line area (86.7%) and WPP area (6.2%) as depicted in Figure 7.